 We're big believers that contemporary art is for everyone, so we try to make sure that everyone can make the most of their visit.
 Here are a few guidelines for you to help us keep the art safe.

 LEAVE THE SNACKS BEHIND

 Food and drinks aren’t allowed in the galleries.
 Our Visitor Experience team will gladly hold on to your lunch bags or water bottles while you visit the galleries.
 And need some recommendations for a pre or post-visit bite or drink?
 Check out what the ViBe District has to offer.

 Even an accidental bump can be a big deal for an artwork.
 So, to keep the art protected, we can’t allow large bags, bulky items, umbrellas, or backpacks inside the galleries.
 Small back purses may be slung on your side or carried in front.
 Strollers are welcome with items carefully stowed under or in the carriage.

 A big yes to capturing all the memories you’d like for your personal use.
 Just without flash, tripods, or selfie sticks, please.
-Commercial photography isn't allowed under most circumstances, so get in touch with us if you're thinking about that.

 ENJOY THAT FAMILY TIME

 We love hosting future artists and art lovers.
 Adults, just be sure to stay with kids under 12, and be mindful of where those excited little hands and legs go.